matthewarmstr/file-system/README.md

 ~~~
 ./fs_make.x <diskname> <data block count (1-8192)>
 ~~~
-Next, the executable for 'test_fs.c' can be used in combination with any text file (many are included, and more can be added) to interact with the file system.
+Next, the executable for `test_fs.c` can be used in combination with any text file (many are included, and more can be added) to interact with the file system.
 The available input commands for using the file system in the terminal include:
 ~~~
 ./test_fs.x info <diskname>              | "Display info about the file system, including its total block count, the number of data blocks,
                                             the number of FAT blocks, the number of data blocks, the block index numbers of
                                             the root directory and first data block, the ratio of free data blocks to the number of FAT blocks,
                                             and number of stored files out of 128"
 ./test_fs.x ls <diskname>                | "List names of files stored on the root directory of disk"
 ./test_fs.x add <diskname> <filename>    | "Add a file to disk"
 ./test_fs.x rm <diskname> <filename>     | "Remove a file from disk"
 ./test_fs.x cat <diskname> <filename>    | "View the contents of a file stored on disk"
 ./test_fs.x stat <diskname> <filename>   | "Get the size of a file stored on disk in bytes"
 ~~~

-To verify the functionality of the file system, a shell script was constructed in 'apps/tester_grade.sh' to continuously check the output of the file system.
-It combines various terminal commands with existing text files, along with some script files in the 'apps/scripts' directory, to execute many different disk storage scenarios that the file system needs to handle.
-For more on how these individual script files work, see the instructions at 'apps/scripts/SCRIPTS.md'.
-The entire shell script can be executed by running './tester_grade.sh' while in the 'apps' folder.
+To verify the functionality of the file system, a shell script was constructed in `apps/tester_grade.sh` to continuously check the output of the file system.
+It combines various terminal commands with existing text files, along with some script files in the `apps/scripts` directory, to execute many different disk storage scenarios that the file system needs to handle.
+To see how these individual script files work, see the instructions at `apps/scripts/SCRIPTS.md`.
+The entire shell script can be executed by running `./tester_grade.sh` while in the `apps` directory.

 ## Overview of File System Structure
 This custom file system operates on a virtual disk that appears as a single binary file.
 A specific block API manipulates the data stored directly on the virtual disk, which includes actions to open and close the disk and read/write entire blocks of data.
 The file system is then tasked with using the block API to manage how data inside files is added, edited, and removed from the disk.
 This higher abstraction layer can mount/unmount a virtual disk and read/write as many data blocks as needed for the file system to maintain the disk's contents as expected.